fxsitecompat/www.fxsitecompat.dev/content/docs/2018/support-for-event-returnvalue-has-been-added.md

 Note that the support for `srcElement` has already been [added with Firefox 62](https://www.fxsitecompat.com/en-CA/docs/2018/support-for-event-prototype-srcelement-has-been-added/), and it also causes at least one compatibility issue.

 **Update**: The [`Event.prototype.returnValue`](https://developer.mozilla.org/docs/Web/API/Event/returnValue) property has also been added with Firefox 63.
 The title of this post has been updated accordingly.

+**Update 2**: `window.event` is not going to ship with Firefox 63 due to several compatibility issues, mainly because Firefox doesn't support the `keyCode` property on it.
+Now `window.event` is [disabled](https://bugzilla.mozilla.org/show_bug.cgi?id=1493869) on non-Nightly channels.
+The title of this post has been updated again.